 Pull away and – huge turning circle aside – it all feels a bit, well, ordinary.
 There are creaks and rattles (and bear in mind this is a cared-for 20,000-mile example), while the steering seems surprisingly light and uncommunicative.
 You keep telling yourself that it’ll make up for it as soon as you reach a stretch of national speed limit road and open it up.

 Does is get better?
 Well, sort of.
 It sounds good as you (steadily) rev towards its 7,500rpm redline, but the performance isn’t up to the standard of modern hot hatches.
 It will hit 62mph in 6.0 seconds – an astonishing figure back in the early noughties, but one that seems unremarkable now.
 The V6 feels lazy by today’s standards, too.
-It’s just not as frantic as you’d expect from its appearance.
+It’s just not as frantic as you’d expect, given the car’s appearance.

 At least, being mid-engined and rear-wheel drive, there’s none of the wayward torque steer we associate with hot hatches of this era.
 The Clio V6 feels like it has an abundance of traction, and later models don’t have the same reputation for being a handful that early ones did.

-Unfortunately, the manic excitement promised by its looks doesn’t really arrive.
+Unfortunately, the excitement promised by its looks never really arrives.
 Period reviews of the car suggest it takes a little time to get into the rhythm of the Clio V6 – and perhaps being spoilt by the instant gratification of modern hot hatches doesn’t help its cause.
 It didn’t leave us buzzing with exhilaration, though.

 Reliability and running costs

-The Clio V6 isn’t as unreliable as you might think, although finding a good specialist willing to work on it might be tricky.
+The Clio V6 isn’t as flaky or unreliable as you might think.
+However, finding a good specialist willing to work on one might be tricky.
 The position of the engine makes DIY maintenance difficult, and car insurance companies will be wary if you’re young or have a number of crashed hot hatches to your name.

 Could I drive it every day?